DOMjudge/domjudge/doc/manual/install-judgehost.rst

 ``etc/restapi.secret`` containing the id, URL, username and password whitespace-separated on one line, for example::

-  default http://example.edu/domjudge/api/  judgehosts  MzfJYWF5agSlUfmiGEy5mgkfqU
+  default http://example.edu/domjudge/api/  judgehost  MzfJYWF5agSlUfmiGEy5mgkfqU

-The password here must be identical to that of the ``judgehosts`` user in the admin web interface.
+The password here must be identical to that of the ``judgehost`` user in the admin web interface.
 Multiple lines may be specified to allow a judgedaemon to work for multiple domservers.
 The id in the first column is used to differentiate between multiple domservers, and should be